DTHENG/DTObservable/README.md

 #### Merging

-You can merge several DTObservables into a single observable like so:
+You can merge several instances of DTObservable into a single DTObservable, each observable will be evaluated and its result returned as part of an NSArray of all results.

 ```obj-c
 [[DTObservable merge:[self exampleObservableOne],